 Because the above data format is consistent with the original, we can still use simple loss in Eq. \ref{eq:simpleloss} for optimization.
-At this point, motion $\boldsymbol{d}$ and contact label $\boldsymbol{f}$ are denoised while coordinates $\widehat{\boldsymbol{p}}$ is reconstructed.
+At this point, motion $\boldsymbol{d}$ and contact label $\boldsymbol{f}$ are denoised while coordinates $\widehat{\boldsymbol{p}}$ are reconstructed.
 This enhances the model's learning and memory capabilities for coordinates while improving its ability to extract features from trajectories.

-\textbf{Loss of the TCDiff.} To enable trajectory-conditional generation, we introduce the Relative Forward-Kinematic loss $\mathcal{L}_{\mathrm{RFK}}$, which adjusts the individual dancers' relative distance between root nodes and other body joints.
-The $\mathcal{L}_{\mathrm{RFK}}$ is formulated as:
+\textbf{TSDiff Loss.} To enable trajectory-conditional generation, we introduce the Relative Forward-Kinematic (RFK) loss $\mathcal{L}_{\mathrm{RFK}}$ to enhance root-motion correlation.
+The $\mathcal{L}_{\mathrm{RFK}}$ adjusts the individual dancers' relative distance between root nodes and other body joints and can be formulated as: